TOSSI-Foundation/oai-nwdaf-ts/README.md

 ```

 **Everything has already converged.** RATE only moves sessions one way, so there is no
-route back. `make ues` is the reset — it restarts the UPF, SMF and PCF and re-attaches
+route back. `make ues` is the reset.
+It restarts the UPF, SMF and PCF and re-attaches
 every UE on the primary path.

 ### Running both tests

-The two rules **cannot be tested back to back** — the rule is fixed on the SMF
+The two rules **cannot be tested back to back**: the rule is fixed on the SMF
 container, and RATE needs a different traffic shape. `make test` prints exactly this
 and exits non-zero rather than pretending otherwise.
 Run a full cycle for each: